 I am a firm believer that refined sugar has no place at the breakfast table.
 While I do enjoy sugary treats too, they are only reserved for dessert time.
-Breakfast has always been one of the most important meals of the day for us, so I make sure that the fuel our bodies get is the best kind.

 No, I am not saying that the food has to be tasteless, that's the thing, sugar doesn't translate better taste, just more problems.
 And there are plenty of other ways to sweeten your food without refined sugar.